 Trump meets with Utah man who's back in US after long captivity in Venezuela

-Trump said it was "a great honor" to have the Holts there after they endured "a very tough ordeal in a Venezuelan prison."
+Trump said it was "a great honor" to have the Holts there after "a very tough ordeal in a Venezuelan prison."

 It's "amazing that you were able to take it," Trump said.

-The president praised the lawmakers involved in securing Holt's return, including Sen. Bob Corker of Tennessee, who said in a statement earlier in the day that he was accompanying the Holts back to the U.S.
+The president praised the lawmakers involved in securing Holt's return, including U.S. Sen. Bob Corker, R-Tenn., who said in a statement earlier in the day that he was accompanying the Holts back to the U.S.

 “We're home,” Corker tweeted Saturday evening.
 “Honored to greet Josh Holt's parents at the airport.
 So happy for them.”